sudis/GCommands/docs/features/buttons.md

 })
 ```

-⚠️ If you are using buttons, remove errorMessage in the constructor.
+⚠️ If you are using buttons, remove errorMessage in the constructor.<br>
-⚠️ If the button style is "url", you must provide url
+⚠️ If the button style is "url", you must provide url.
-⚠️ If the button style is not "url", you must provide custom id
+⚠️ If the button style is not "url", you must provide custom id.<br>